 1998 When Danny Hoch, writer-performer of Some People, tried out his newer work at Off-Off Broadway's Performance Space 122 in March of 1997, he hoped to hone the show on the road and bring it back to New York.
 And that's just what happened as his solo show, Jails, Hospitals & Hip-Hop, returns to PS 122 for a run through April 18.

 2000 Susan Stroman's dance piece, Contact, opens at the Vivian Beaumont Theatre.
 It runs 1,010 performances and wins the Tony Award as Best Musical despite the fact that it has no original score and no musicians (dances are performed to taped tracks of pop and classical pieces).

-2000 The Lion King, the 1998 Tony Award for best musical from Elton John and Tim Rice and directed by Julie Taymor, reaches its 1,000th performance at the New Amsterdam Theatre.
+2000 The Lion King, the 1998 Tony Award winner for Best Musical from Elton John and Tim Rice and directed by Julie Taymor, reaches its 1,000th performance at the New Amsterdam Theatre.
 The Lion King, based on the animated film of the same name, opened on Broadway November 13, 1997.

 2003 British comedians Sean Foley and Hamish McColl pay wacky tribute to forebears Morecambe and Wise in the imported hit The Play What I Wrote, a silly bit of clowning with an unusual gimmick: a different "Mystery Guest Star" each night.
 Among MGSs during the show's run: Nathan Lane, Kevin Kline, and Roger Moore.

 2012 Judith of Bethulia, actor-playwright Charles Busch's latest stage comedy that takes on the 1914 silent Hollywood Biblical epic, begins a limited run at Theater for the New City.
 Carl Andress directs a cast that includes Busch (in the title role), Mary Testa, and Jennifer Cody.